Published by Carl Hedinger. Last Updated on November 6, 2023.

 Panthertown Valley

-Panthertown Valley is a 6,300-acre wilderness area and bear sanctuary that has numerous waterfalls and hiking trails.
+Panthertown Valley is a 6,300-acre wilderness area and bear sanctuary with numerous waterfalls and hiking trails.
 Most notable is Schoolhouse Falls, a popular 20-foot waterfall that falls into a pool safe for wading and swimming.

 The Valley is notorious for poor cell signal, so have your GPS or Waterfall Byway directions ready beforehand.